Filmora

 However, there may be instances when you feel that the "Smart HDR" option is not working.

-Scenario 1: No HDR toggle option in the Camera App
+Problem 2.
+HDR Option Not Showing in the Camera App

 HDR photography is a really cool technique that can really make your content more appealing.
 We have provided you with all the necessary information regarding HDR photography on your iPhone.